-We constantly search for new materials or tech-When we started, we considered ourselves antiniques to push the envelope in terms of sustainfashion.
-But in a world of fly-by-night fads, anability.
-So when we hear about new sustainable sources or ways to recycle, we'll find them and ti-fashion comes into vogue every now again, and that's not what we do.
-Nudie Jeans is the antithtake the time to evaluate them.
-This is possible due to an already solid portfolio with certified oresis of fashion.
-So rather than throwing away our insight every season, we design durable garments ganic and recycled fibers. that stand the test of time.
-Seasonless garments that you can and want to wear over and over that Sustainability is not something we do on the side; become more beautiful with every passing year. it runs through everything.
-And it's been like that
+When we started, we considered ourselves antifashion.
+But in a world of fly-by-night fads, anti-fashion comes into vogue every now again, and that's not what we do.
+Nudie Jeans is the antithesis of fashion.
+So rather than throwing away our insight every season, we design durable garments that stand the test of time.
+Seasonless garments that you can and want to wear over and over that become more beautiful with every passing year.